 Am greatly indebted to my supervisor Mr. Ssekajugo Derrick who has labored at all times to offer advice in all corners and at all costs to see to it that I do accomplish this research study.
-On the same note, I am greatly indebted to my family members and some of these need special consideration; my wife Susan, my son Timothy, my daughter Norah and my brother Peter, I'm greatly thankful to you all.
-Last but not least, teachers of Chemworor in KIU, I owe you a lot.
+On the same note, I would like to convey my sincere appreciation to my parents; my mother Mrs. Nakku Angella and to my father Mr. Ssebiranda Lawrence.
+Last but not least, my appreciation goes to Mr. Kadama Paul for all sorts of support to see to it that I do accomplish this course.
+May The Almighty bless you all.